rsn8887/Hurrican/readme.md

 # Current Limitations

  - Don't try to remap buttons in the controls menu, it asks for a button press, but doesn't react to Joycon input.
 The only way out is to force quit the game with the home button.
+If you mess up preferences, just delete `/switch/Hurrican/hurrican.cfg`

 # Building